 Billy Walters might just go down in history as the most infamous name in high stakes gambling.

 Walters grew up in a small town called Munfordville in Kentucky.
-His family didn’t have much: the family home didn’t even have indoor plumbing.
+His family didn’t have much: not even indoor plumbing.
 They were, however, avid gamblers.
 Walters’ father was a keen poker player and his uncle was actually a professional gambler for a time.
 These figures in childhood would have a profound effect on Billy Walters.
-Perhaps inevitably, keen interest in the punt developed early.
+His keen interest in the punt developed early.

 At the age of nine, Walters took the money he earned on a paper round and wagered it on the World Series.
 That bet would be the beginning of one of the great gambling careers.